Nationalism, Its Characteristics, History, and Examples

-Because they believe their shared attribute is superior, nationalists can easily stereotype different ethnic, religious, or cultural groups.
+Because they believe in the superiority of their shared attribute, nationalists stereotype different ethnic, religious, or cultural groups.
 The resultant prejudice keeps their nation unified.
-Prejudice can lead to a desire to rid the nation of those deemed as "other."
+Intolerance can lead to a desire to rid the country of those deemed as "other."
 In an extreme form, it can lead to ethnic cleansing and genocide.

 Nationalists work toward a self-governing state.
 Their government controls aspects of the economy to promote the nation’s self-interest.
 It sets policies that strengthen the domestic entities that own the factors of production.
-The four factors are entrepreneurship, capital goods, natural resources, and labor.
+These four factors consist of entrepreneurship, capital goods, natural resources, and labor.
 Nationalists don’t care whether the government or private businesses own the factors, as long as they make the nation stronger.

-They believe their shared interests supersede all other individual or group interests.
+These nations believe their shared interests supersede all other individual or group interests.
 They oppose globalism and empires.
-They are also against any philosophy, such as religion, that supersedes national loyalties.
+They also rally against any philosophy, such as religion, that supersedes national loyalties.
 They are not necessarily militaristic but quickly become so if threatened.

 Nationalism didn't arise until the seventeenth century.
 Before that, people focused on their local town, kingdom, or even religion.
 The nation-state began in 1658 with the Treaty of Westphalia.
 It ended the 30 Years War between the Holy Roman Empire and various German groups.

-Industrialization and capitalism strengthened the need for a self-governing nation to protect business rights.
-Merchants partnered with national governments to help them beat foreign competitors.
+Industrialization and capitalism strengthened the need for a self-governing nation to protect business rights, and merchants partnered with national governments to help them beat foreign competitors.
 The government supported this mercantilism because the merchants paid them in gold.
-The steam-powered printing press enable nations to promote unity within and prejudice against outsiders.
+The steam-powered printing press helped enable nations to promote unity within and prejudice against outsiders.

-In the late 18th century, the American and French revolutions formalized large nations free of monarchy.
+In the late 18th century, the American and French revolutions formalized large nations that were free of a monarchy.
 They ruled by democracy and endorsed capitalism.
-In 1871, Otto von Bismarck created the nation of Germany from disparate tribes.
+In 1871, Otto von Bismarck created the nation of Germany from different tribes.
 By the 20th century, the entire American and European continents were governed by sovereign nations.

 In 2016, the United States elected populist Donald Trump to the presidency.
 Trump's policies follow a type of "half-baked, spurious nationalism," according to Senator John McCain, R-AZ.
 Trump and his former adviser Steve Bannon advocate economic nationalism.

 Economic nationalism also prefers bilateral trade agreements between two countries.
 It says that multilateral agreements benefit corporations at the expense of individual nations.
-It even would adopt unilateral agreements where the stronger nation forces a weaker nation to adopt trade policies that favor the stronger nation.
+It would even adopt unilateral agreements where the stronger nation forces a weaker nation to adopt trade policies that favor the stronger country.

 The policies were proven to fail during the Great Depression.
 After the stock market crash of 1929, countries began adopting protectionist measures in a desperate attempt to save jobs.
-Instead, it sent world down plummeting down 65 percent.
-As a result, it prolonged the depression.
+Instead, it sent the world economy down, plummeting 65 percent.
+As a result, those measures prolonged the depression.